Ave Maria (Schubert): The Lady of the Lake and the "Ave Maria"

 Schubert's setting is said to have first been performed at the castle of Countess Sophie Weissenwolff in the little Austrian town of Steyregg and dedicated to her, which led to her becoming known as "the lady of the lake" herself.

-The opening words and refrain of Ellen's song, namely "Ave Maria" (Latin for "Hail Mary"), may have led to the idea of adapting Schubert's melody as a setting for the full text of the traditional Roman Catholic prayer "Ave Maria".
-The Latin version of the "Ave Maria" is now so frequently used with Schubert's melody that it has led to the misconception that he originally wrote the melody as a setting for the "Ave Maria".
+The opening words and refrain of Ellen's song, namely "Ave Maria" (Latin for "Hail Mary"), may have led to the idea of adapting Schubert's melody as a setting for the full text of the traditional Roman Catholic prayer, "Ave Maria".
+The Latin version of the "Ave Maria" is now so frequently used with Schubert's melody that it has led to the impression that he originally wrote the melody as a setting for the "Ave Maria" prayer.

 Position within the cycle

 In 1825, Schubert composed a selection of seven songs from Scott's The Lady of the Lake.
 They were published in 1826 as his Opus 52.

 The songs are not intended for a single performer: the three songs of Ellen are for a woman's voice with piano accompaniment, while the songs for Norman and Malcolm Graeme were intended for the baritone Johann Michael Vogl.
 Of the remaining two songs, one was for a male ensemble and the other for a female ensemble.